sverze/aws-terraform-s3-private-bucket/src/main/terraform/examples/s3-complete/README.md

-# Complete S3 bucket with most of supported features enabled
+# Complete S3 private bucket with most supported features enabled

 Configuration in this directory creates S3 bucket which demos such capabilities:
 - static web-site hosting